shaween18/softdeleteADF/README.md

 I have provided the templates for the pipeline.
 It includes the datasets, linked services, and pipeline.

-The entire BackupContacts Pipeline can be found in the workplace_publish branch.
+The entire BackupContacts Pipeline can be found in the pipeline folder.
+Please create the linked services and the integration datasets first.

 Steps for creation of watermark table: